deepaste-ai/partial-edit/README.md

 A pure TypeScript utility for applying human-readable pseudo-diff patch files with partial editing capabilities powered by LLM.

+## Background

+When dealing with very long documents or code files, language models typically need to output the entire content to make changes, which is wasteful and slow for small modifications.
+DeePaste Partial Edit solves this problem by enabling targeted, partial edits through a patch-based approach, making the editing process much more efficient for minor changes to large files.

 ## Features

 - **Patch Processing**: Apply human-readable pseudo-diff patches to text files